developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 - If the value ***Mute without Vibrate*** is chosen, the volume is muted (made silent) and the device does NOT vibrate, permitting neither audible nor tactile alerts.

-- If the value ***Mute with Vibrate*** is chosen, the volume is muted (made silent) and the device will vibrate, permitting both audible and tactile alerts.
+- If the value ***Mute with Vibrate*** is chosen, the volume is muted (made silent) and the device vibrates, permitting both audible and tactile alerts.

 - If the value ***Unmute without Vibrate*** is chosen, the volume is unmuted (made audible) and the device does NOT vibrate, permitting audible but not tactile alerts.